highlightjs/highlight.js/docs/mode-reference.rst

 of the function as ``title``.
 The space(s) between would be matched, but not highlighted.

-\*Note: Internally, the array of regular expressions has each separate item converted into capture groups.
-However, `manually adding capture groups is not yet supported <https://github.com/highlightjs/highlight.js/issues/3095>`_.
+Note: Internally, each regular expression in the array becomes a capture group inside a larger concatenated regex.  *These regular expressions many NOT include capture groups of their own yet.* If your regexes uses groups at all, they **must** be non-capturing, i.e. ``(?:regex)``.

-If your regexes use groups, they **must** be non-capturing groups, i.e. ``(?:regex)``.
+For more info see issue `#3095 <https://github.com/highlightjs/highlight.js/issues/3095>`_.

 match
 ^^^^^